-(Low Speed): For slow, steady wiping cycles, turn the band away from you to the first solid position past the delay settings.
+(Low Speed): Slow wipes, turn the band to the first solid position past the delay settings.

-(High Speed): For rapid wiping cycles, turn the band to the second solid position past the delay settings.
+(High Speed): Fast wipes, turn the band to the second solid position past the delay settings.

-O(Off): Turns off the wipers.
+O(Off): Turns the wipers off.

 Clear snow and ice from the wiper blades before using them.
-If the blades are frozen to the windshield. gently loosen or thaw them.
-If they become worn or damaged, get new blades or blade inserts.
+If frozen to the windshield, carefully loosen or thaw them.
+Damaged wiper blades should be replaced.